Advertisement

 If you are struggling to pay your heating bills, warm banks will be a lifeline.
 They are public spaces where people can warm up and socialise with others.

-Warm Welcome has launched a virtual map of warm banks, making it much easier to find one near you.
-There were over 4,000 last time we checked, and that figure just keeps growing.
-All you need to do is type in your postcode and you’ll be able to find any warm banks registered with the campaign in your area.
+Warm Welcome has a virtual map of warm spaces, making it much easier to find one near you.
+All you need to do is type in your postcode and you’ll be able to find any warm spaces registered with the campaign in your area.

 Another way to find a warm bank near you is to look on your local council’s website or contact it directly.
 Even if it is not running a warm bank itself, it should be able to direct you to a charity or other community organisation which is offering support this winter.